mayasharma2110/Keep-Riding/README.md

 ## Index/Home Section

-* Checked the hero-image is responsive and changes in height on different devices.
+* Checked the carousel is responsive and changes image automatically.
-* Checked the hero-image positioning is responsive when viewed on different devices.
+I also checked the controls and indicators work as expected to allow the user to view a specific image.
 * Checked the elements are reponsive to different size devices.

 ## Prices Section
 * Checked the elements are reponsive to different size devices.
 * Checked there was a bottom margin between picture and tables when viewed on small device and right margin when viewed on medium and larger devices due to the change in layout.
+* Checked the images look good when viewed on different screen sizes.

 ## Contact Section

+* Checked the contact-img is responsive and changes in height on different devices.
+* Checked the contact-img positioning is responsive when viewed on different devices.
+* Checked the contact-form image positioning is responsive when viewed on different devices.
 * Checked the form makes a user enter all text fields (name, email, phone number), tick one of the radio box options and also enter some text in the enquiry textarea.
 * Checked the form only takes a email with a @ in the field.
 * Checked the form is responsive to different size devices.
 The label, input and textarea widths change based on the device the website is viewed on.